tomykho/midtrans_sdk/README.md

 ## Getting started

-See the [example](example) directory for a sample about start payment by using snap token app which using `midtrans_sdk`.
+See the [example](example) directory for a sample about start payment by using snap token which using `midtrans_sdk`.

 ### Android